Noorda College of Osteopathic Medicine - Noorda-COM

 The Noorda College of Osteopathic Medicine Doctor of Osteopathic Medicine program is uniquely designed to train outstanding future physicians.
 Situated at the base of the Wasatch Mountains, overlooking the Timpanogos Golf Club and Utah Lake, students will earn their degree while experiencing everything that Utah County has to offer.
 Just 45 minutes south of Salt Lake City and half an hour from Sundance Mountain Resort, our innovative, state-of-the-art campus allows our students to be at the center of their own educational experience.

-• Dramatic photo of Noorda COM campus building with red and snow-capped mountains in the background
+• Noorda COM campus building with trees in front and a mountain background

 Mission Statement